Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 * Identifier: This maps a name or id to an identity.
 * User: The Person or Device that needs to have it's identity asserted.
 * Credential: The credential is the token, biometric, private key or other that proves the answer to a question of "Something I am.
 Something I have.
 Something I know".
 A *key* part of this is that an identity may have one or many credentials.
-* Crendential Validation: This is the process that asserts the requests to consider an authentication attempt valid.
+* Credential Validation: This is the process that asserts the requests to consider an authentication attempt valid.
 Generally this involves the verification of the credentials or *many* credentials in multi factor authentication systems.
 * Authentication process: This takes an identifier, such as email, name, or other value, and asserts that the credentials once passing credential validation, belong with the identifier.
 We can then map to an identity, which by proxy, creates an authenticated user.
 * Authorisation: The determination of resources that an authenticated identity is allowed to access.
-* Security: Security is Confidentiality, Avaliability and Integrity.
+* Security: Security is Confidentiality, Availability and Integrity.
-* External Authentication System / Authentication Provider: Many modern systems, IE apps on phone (pokemon go) do *not* implement their own Authentication system.
+* External Authentication System / Authentication Provider: Many modern systems, I.E. apps on phone (pokemon go) do *not* implement their own Authentication system.
 They use an external authentication system, and trust the result and behaviour of that.
-IE you allow the external system to conduct the authentication process and we *trust* the results.
+I.E. you allow the external system to conduct the authentication process and we *trust* the results.
 * Authentication Consumer / Consumer: This is the application that consumes the result of the Authentication Provider, and trusts the result in some way.
 * Trust Domain: The scope of trust that a set of External Authentication Systems extend to.
-* Trust Root / Trusted Third Party: When we provide an identifier and credential we often do this to a system which can assert the validitiy of the authentication process, and we *trust* the result.
+* Trust Root / Trusted Third Party: When we provide an identifier and credential we often do this to a system which can assert the validity of the authentication process, and we *trust* the result.

 What is blockchain authentication
 =================================